2DegreesInvesting/ds.database/04_rdbms/README.md

-# Using the dm package with a Relational Database Management System (RDBMS)
+# Using a Relational Database Management System (RDBMS)

 Packages.